inicio-labs/MultiSig/README.md

 This will:

-- Build the Docker images for the coordinator server
+- Build the Docker images for the frontend and coordinator server
 - Start PostgreSQL database with the required schema (see [migrations](crates/coordinator/store/migrations))
 - Start the coordinator server listening on `http://localhost:59059`
+- Start the frontend web application at `http://localhost:3000`

 The server exposes a REST API for multisig operations and includes a `/health` endpoint for monitoring.
+The frontend provides a user-friendly interface for managing multisig accounts and transactions.

-### Stop the Coordinator Server
+### Stop All Services

 ```bash
 make docker-stop-coordinator